dqualizer/loadtest-translator-prototype/README.md

 > To use the _openapi-adapter_, start _ddd-autohaus-tactical-design-werkstattauftrag_ first and then _openapi-adapter_, both with `mvn spring-boot:run`

 ---
+## Output

+In the console you can see log messages which, give information about the current state of the prototype.
+Additionally, inside the [docker-output](docker-output) folder all created k6-scripts as well as the console output of k6 are saved.
+The k6-scripts are saved as js-files.
+The k6-console output is saved in txt-files.
+For every time a loadtest is repeated, a new logging file will be used.

+---
 ## Further information

 #### InfluxDB (v2)